ESBTOM19/Anti-Money-Laundering-detection-and-Analysis-pipeline/README.md

 Decision Tree Classifier – for transparent decision logic

-Linear Regression (as a baseline) – to model linear risk relationships
+Linear Regression (baseline) – to model linear risk relationships

-Each model was trained on structured features derived from the merged alerts and transactions datasets.
-The target variable represents whether an alert was legitimate (“Report”) or dismissed as a false positive.
+Each model was trained on structured features derived from merged alert and transaction datasets.
+The target variable represents whether an alert was legitimate (“Report”) or dismissed (“False Positive”).

-Key metrics:
+Key Metrics:

 Accuracy